base/base/docs/specs/interop/token-bridging.md

 }
 ```

-It is possible for the standard to also have remote approvals.
+It is technically possible for the standard to also have remote approvals (initialize in chain A and approval for funds in chain B).
 This feature, however, was discarded as an address might have different owners in different chains (think of smart wallets for instance).
 Moreover, even if this was not an issue, switching `chainId` is not that relevant UX-wise to include a dedicated function in the token standard.

-**`remoteTransferFrom()`**
+### `remoteTransferFrom()`

-As already mentioned, the `remoteTransferFrom()` \*\*\*\*will allow using funds on a remote chain on behalf of another party.
+As already mentioned, the `remoteTransferFrom()` will allow using funds on a remote chain on behalf of another party.
 The function should initiate a call to the `L2ToL2CrossChainMessenger` without burning anything on the origin chain.

 To process a `remoteTransferFrom()` on the destination, the standard should include a `relayTransferFrom()` function that checks local allowance and calls `burn()`.
 Then, it will check if the target lives on the same `chainId` to call `relayAndExecute()` to the corresponding contract.